stiang/old-dotfiles-2024-03/README.md

 go ahead and use/fork, but the whole point of dotfiles is to personalize things, so my setup probably won’t fit your needs without a fair bit of tweaking.

+## Prerequisites
+`git` is probably the only hard requirements, but there’s not much point in using these dotfiles unless you have all of these:

+* git
+* zsh
+* tmux

+### Nice to have
+* hub

 ## Installation

 Run this: